PM doubles down on same-day polls, says arbitration not SC’s job

 “The National Assembly and the joint house have dealt with these challenges, regarding the matters of the SC, through constitutional and legal measures,” he highlighted.
 “But the situation remains challenging today.”

-The premier recalled that the parliament had rejected the decision of a three-member bench of the apex court in the Punjab elections delay case and asserted that the federal government’s stance was the same even today.
+The premier recalled that the parliament had rejected the decision of a three-member SC bench in the Punjab elections delay case and asserted that the federal government’s stance hs not changed even today.

 On April 4, the apex court quashed the Election Commission of Pakistan’s (ECP) decision to delay the elections in the province from April 30 to October 8, ruling the move was “unconstitutional, without lawful authority or jurisdiction, void ab-initio, [and] of no legal effect”.